verixx/Discord-SelfBot/README.md

 Thanks to [Danny](https://github.com/Rapptz) and [Appu](https://github.com/appu1232) for some code parts

 If you are interested in a very similar SelfBot, please visit https://github.com/appu1232/Selfbot-for-Discord

+You can find me on my [Discord Server](https://discordapp.com/invite/DJK8h3n) for suggestions, feedback or support.